Calculation Groups in Power BI

 The Measure Proliferation Problem

-Consider a model with 15 base measures and these common requirements:
+Consider a typical enterprise model with 15 base measures and standard time intelligence requirements:

 Beyond the raw count reduction, calculation groups provide consistency guarantees.
-When you update the YTD logic (changing fiscal year start date, handling leap years), you update one calculation item—not 15 separate measures.
+When you update the YTD logic — changing the fiscal year start date, handling leap years, or adjusting for different fiscal calendars by region — you update one calculation item, not 15 separate measures.
 This eliminates the inevitable inconsistencies that occur when maintaining dozens of nearly-identical measures.

 How Calculation Groups Work